marcioj/yac/README.md

 garfield instanceof Cat; // returns true
 ```

 Subclasses are created calling `extend` in the parent class.
-When a function is already defined you can override it and invoke the parent class implemantation using `this._super(args)`:
+When a function is already defined you can override it and invoke the parent class implementation using `this._super(args)`:

 ```js
 var WildCat = Cat.extend({